 - Home equity loan – A home equity loan to pay off debt should never be entered lightly, as the long-term debt trade-offs may leave you in the same situation or worse.
 Critically, your home’s value secures the loan, so defaulting runs a much greater risk of repossession.

-EasyKnock offers a low-stress alternative service for those considering whether to sell their homes to pay off mortgage debt, credit card debt, or even a student loan.
-Our solutions are designed to convert your equity to cash while you stay in your home as a renter and figure out your next steps.
+A sale-leaseback solution offers a low-stress alternative service for those considering whether to sell their homes to pay off mortgage debt, credit card debt, or even a student loan.
+These programs are designed to convert your equity to cash while you stay in your home as a renter and figure out your next steps.

 If you’re considering selling your house to pay off debt, make sure you have all the information beforehand.
 Talk to a financial advisor about whether this is the right path for you and discuss alternative options that might be better.

 Chase.
 What is debt to income ratio and why is it important? https://www.chase.com/personal/credit-cards/education/basics/what-is-debt-to-income-ratio-and-why-it-is-important